thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 15 May 2023
+### Daily Rundown on Tuesday, 16 May 2023

-- The average temperature today is 12.37˚C;
+- The average temperature today is 12.59˚C;
-- With highs of 12.78˚C and lows of 5.35˚C.
+- With highs of 14.64˚C and lows of 4.25˚C.
 - You can expect broken clouds for the day.

 <!-- weather_marker ends -->